Internal Branding Strategy and its Impact on Brand Equity

 Businesses and brands are inseparable.
 Every strategic decision, social media post and sales approach used by companies helps strengthen — or sabotage — their brand.
-According to Inc., almost 90 percent of organizations asked said it was critical to ensure brand image consistency across customer touch points.
+According to Inc., almost 90 percent of organizations asked said it was critical to ensure brand image consistency across customer touchpoints.

 Why?
 Because there's a measurable benefit to effective branding: On average, companies estimated a 23 percent boost to revenue when their brand generated consistent recognition and engagement.
-What's more, 71 percent recognize the potential for customer confusion if branding doesn't align with stated goals or if a presentation doesn't match corporate expectation.
+What's more, 71 percent recognize the potential for customer confusion if branding doesn't align with stated goals or if a presentation doesn't match corporate expectations.

 For all the focus on better brand delivery and outcome measurements, however, many businesses ignore a critical component: Internal branding.

 How do employees engage with your brand?
 It's a question that's often overlooked — after all, your staff shapes your company's external value proposition and creates brand value for customers.
 But shifting workforce populations come with changes to employee expectations.

 It’s worth noting that Millennials now make up the bulk of U.S. workers.
 And according to CNBC, 86 percent of Millennials surveyed said they would take a pay cut to work at a company whose corporate culture aligns with their own values.
 As a result, consistent internal branding is now critical for HR teams looking to recruit new talent and retain current staff: If external brand value propositions describe a company that's forward-thinking, environmentally conscious and values the individuality of its workforce, internal branding needs to match.

 Employees have become consumers of internal brand identity.
 Just as consistent external branding can boost overall sales, consistent internal policies can help drive staff satisfaction.

 Brand Equity and the HR Value Proposition